 Vibrant Visions of Nature in Scannography

-Sandra Belitza-Vazquez, sandyscan.com, is a multiple award-winning internationally recognized artist.
+Sandra Belitza-Vazquez, sandyscan.com, is a multiple award-winning, internationally recognized artist.
 She shares the beauty she discovers in the world in breathtaking photographic images.
-Her art is characterized by vibrant colors and dramatic compositions that immediately capture our attention and hold our interest.
+Her art is characterized by vibrant colors and dramatic compositions that immediately capture our attention.

-Banner image: Detail of “Autumn Memories”, scanner photography.
+Banner image: Detail of “From Beginning to End, scanner photography.

 ALL RIGHTS RESERVED.
 DO NOT REPRODUCE IMAGES WITHOUT THE ARTIST’S PERMISSION.

-Sandra has participated in over 100 solo, juried, and member group art exhibits in the U.S. and Mexico, including the Howland Art Center in Beacon, NY; Decode Gallery in Tucson, Arizona; Photo Place Gallery in Middlebury, Vermont; the National Museum of Anthropology and History in Mexico City, and The Casa de la Cultura in Puebla, Mexico, where she had a solo exhibition in November 2024 of 50 prints from her book “Huey Atlixcayotl – The Art in the Gaze.”
+Sandra has participated in over 100 solo, juried, and member group art exhibits in the U.S. and Mexico, including the Howland Art Center in Beacon, NY; Decode Gallery in Tucson, Arizona; Photo Place Gallery in Middlebury, Vermont; the Center for Photography at Woodstock, Woodstock Artists Association and Museum, the National Museum of Anthropology and History in Mexico City, and The Casa de la Cultura in Puebla, Mexico, where she had a solo exhibition in November 2024 of 50 prints from her book “Huey Atlixcayotl – The Art in the Gaze” which will soon be available in English through Amazon.

-Sandra’s many online exhibitions include Manhattan Arts International’s “Love, Peace, Unity & Hope” 2025 Invitational, “The Healing Power of Art Inspired by Nature” 2024 Exhibition, “HerStory,” 2024, “The Spirit of Resilience,” and “The Healing Power of Color,” in which she received several Awards of Excellence.
+Sandra’s many online exhibitions include Manhattan Arts International’s “Love, Peace, Unity & Hope” Invitational, “The Healing Power of Art Inspired by Nature,” “HerStory,” “The Spirit of Resilience,” “The Healing Power of Color,” in which she received several Awards of Excellence.

-Sandra’s art has appeared in several articles on this website including “Art Transforms Rooms & Art Transforms Lives” and “Artist Members Share Praise They Received for Their Art”.
+Sandra’s art also appears in several articles on this website including “Art Transforms Rooms & Art Transforms Lives” and “Artist Members Share Praise They Received for Their Art”.

 Visit Sandra Belitza-Vazquez’s website: sandyscan.com